MatjazJogan/psychomatrix/README.md

 psychomatrix
 ============
 MATLAB implementation of the observer model in

+M Jogan and A. Stocker

-"A new two-alternative forced choice method for the unbiased characterization of perceptual bias and discriminability" M Jogan and A. Stocker
+"A new two-alternative forced choice method for the unbiased characterization of perceptual bias and discriminability"

 Journal of Vision, March 13, 2014, vol. 14 no.3

-simObserver.m runs a simulated demo experiment.
+simObserver.m runs a sample experiment with a simulated observer.

-psychomatrix.m imlements the observer model.
+psychomatrix.m implements the observer model that allows to fit the decision probability values of the psychomatrix with a two-dimensional probability surface.
+This particular implementation assumes noise distributions are
+Gaussians and have fixed widths.

-optimRefVal.m implements the adaptive procedure for optimal trial placement.
+optimRefVal.m implements the adaptive Bayesian estimation technique that optimally selects the reference values for the current trial based on the outcomes of previous trials by maximizing the expected information gain.